galenyip/getdata-project/CodeBook.md

 > Summarize (avg) the data with the aggregate() function and group by subject and activity name.
 Then write the result using write.table()

 # Value in the 'getdata-project-tidydata.txt'
-The sensor value in the 'getdata-project-tidydata.txt' data set are the average of each variable for each activity and each subject.
+The sensor value in the 'getdata-project-tidydata.txt' data set are the **average** of each variable for each activity and each subject.

 # Variable Description

-### Subject
+### Non Sensor Reading related
-> refers to the subject being studied (1-30) in the experiments
+- Subject: refers to the subject being studied (1-30) in the experiments

-### ActivityName
-> refers to 1 of the six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) performed during the experiments
+- ActivityName: refers to 1 of the six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) performed during the experiments

-### Sensor related
+### Sensor Reading related

 There are 66 sensors related variable, with 33 related to the mean of each measurement and another 33 related to the standard deviation of each measurement.